 Crikey!
 Don’t miss all of the tail-walking, death-rolling and jaw-snapping action in Australia Zoo’s world-famous Crocoseum.
 To see the epic saltwater crocodile in action, be sure to check out the daily Wildlife Warriors Show and Crocs LIVE!

-The most stable population of salties’ is right here in Australia.
+The most stable population of ‘salties’ is right here in Australia.
 You’ll find them in north Queensland, across the Northern Territory and into Broome in Western Australia.
-However, fragmented populations remain throughout south-east Asia, Papua New Guinea, Vanuatu and the Solomon Islands.
+However, fragmented populations remain throughout southeast Asia, Papua New Guinea, Vanuatu, the Solomon Islands, and all the way to India.
 These impressive carnivores are capable of reaching up to seven metres in length and weighing over 1,000 kilograms.
 At this size, they are capable of eating wild pigs, deer, kangaroos and even cattle or wild buffalo!

 200 - 1,000 kilograms